 Having a healthy support system with friends and family can also help you avoid settling for a bad relationship and making the same mistake again.

-Before you enter the dating scene after divorce take the time to decide on the key things that you are looking for in future relationships.
+Before you enter the dating scene after a divorce, take the time to decide on the key things that you are looking for in future relationships.
 Use your experience from past relationships to decide on the must-haves and your deal breakers.

 Divorce can leave you with deep pain, residual hurt, and anger.
-It is best to ensure that you have processed these emotions and healed from the divorce before you decide on entering the dating scene.
+It is best to ensure that you have processed these emotions and healed from the divorce before you decide to enter the dating scene.

 Consider the following questions, as they may guide you in this process:

-Will I be satisfied with another marriage, a serious relationship, or something else entirely?
+Will I be entirely satisfied with another marriage, a serious relationship, or something else entirely?